Online hypnobirthing & antenatal course - now available for just £69!

 Nicola has lots of options for classes in the local area so take a look at her website and get in touch.

 Doulas come with a lot of myths – people often assume that the take the role of the birth partner, or that they’re just there to give a bit of massage in labour.
 There are in fact a range of doula options – from antenatal to birth to post-natal doulas – and they all come with amazing statistics of their impact on birth outcomes and the post-natal period.

 They reduce the risk of a caesarean birth, an instrumental birth, the rate of induction and the need for an epidural in labour.
 Parents with doulas report increased satisfaction with the birth experience and a shorter labour.
 Having a doula can also mean an increased likelihood of establishing breastfeeding and continuing breastfeeding to 6 weeks, and they can lead to a reduction in symptoms of post-natal depression.

 The key is finding the right doula for you, with the right offering for you!
-I will soon be offering my services as a doula so do get in touch if you’d like to explore this further – otherwise pop over to the Nurturing Birth directory to find a doula near you.
+Its needs to be somebody you really click with.
+I provide doula support both during pregnancy and postnatally but if you're looking for a birth doula, pop over to the Nurturing Birth directory or visit the Kent Doula Collective to find a doula near you.

 September 15, 2023